Sunday, December 10, 2023

 • Enacting, publicizing and enforcing a reckless driver vehicle impound ordinance; and/or

-• Investigating and implementing new AESs in Shorewood (noise cameras and/or redlight cameras).
+• Investigating and implementing Automated Enforcement Systems in Shorewood (noise cameras, redlight cameras, and--to the extent they are permitted by state law--speed cameras).

 I hope we can get a discussion going about addressing this problem, sooner rather than later.
 If you favor the Village adopting such an ordinance, or trying such cameras, you may want to consider contacting members of the Shorewood Village Board, so they know you are concerned about reckless driving in Shorewood, and that you favor the Village investigating the above options.